Off the Beaten Path Trek

 Arun Valley remote treks in Nepal

 Trekking in Arun Valley offers superb Himalayan scenery, which includes Mt.
 Everest, Mt.
 Makalu, Mt.
 Baruntse, Mt.
 Lhotse, Mt.
 Nuptse, Mt.
 Amadablam, Mt.
 Thamserku, and other cultures and landscapes.
 Arun Valley is famous for its rich natural vegetation and wildlife.
-This route is best off the beaten path trek trail in Nepal.
+This Route is one of the best path trek trails in Nepal.

-It provides an alternative approach to the Khumbu region trekking.
-Arun Valley Trek has incredible natural beauty and cultural diversity.
+It provides an alternative approach to trekking in the Khumbu region.
+The Arun Valley Trek has incredible natural beauty and cultural diversity.
 We need to take a flight to Tumlingtar to start this Off-the-beaten-path trek.
 Tumlingtar is a small village located on a plateau.
-Or you can also take a trip to Biratnagar and trek in the Arun region via Hille.
+You can also take a trip to Biratnagar and trek in the Arun region via Hille.

-Crossing into the upper Hongu Valley, you can create a smooth, wilder hike.
+Crossing into the upper Hongu Valley can create a smoother, wilder hike.
 The highest point of the Arun Valley trek is Salpa Bhanjyang.
 We can visit the Hindu holy Salpa Lake (3414m).
 Sherpa, Rai, and Limbu are the principal inhabitants of this region.

-You can take pleasure in gorgeous scenarios of valleys.
-You get mesmerizing views of silvery mountains.
-Suppose you are looking for wilderness and solitude.
-And you can overcome the logistical complications of the region.
-Then, this Makalu Arun Valley region trekking can be the right choice.
+You can enjoy gorgeous valley scenarios and mesmerizing views of silvery mountains.
+If you are looking for wilderness and solitude and can overcome the region’s logistical complications, trekking in the Makalu Arun Valley region can be the right choice.

 Restricted area trekking

 Nepal: Nepal is a country famous among many travelers worldwide.
-We can visit the cultural, religious, and historical places.
-However, there are some Off-the-beaten path treks and Restricted areas too.
-It means in such sites, foreigners’ entry is strict and needs a special permit.
+We can visit cultural, religious, and historical places.
+However, there are some off-the-beaten-path treks and Restricted areas, too.
+This means foreign entry is strict at such sites and requires special permits.
 These restricted areas are “Paradise on Earth.”
-The regions have a lot of natural beauty, hidden valleys, people, and unique culture.
+The regions have a lot of natural beauty, hidden valleys, people, and a unique culture.

 These remote treks in Nepal still need to be unspoiled or untamed.
-It is full of wilderness ecological and cultural museums.
-There has been a lot of change with the development of science and technology.
-But the lives of the inhabitants have rarely changed.
+The country is full of wilderness ecological and cultural museums.
+The development of science and technology has changed a lot, but the inhabitants’ lives have rarely changed.

 Fully organized remote treks in Nepal